Connect with us

 15. HETEROSEXUALITY

-Also referred to as “Straight” individuals typically feel sexual and romantic attraction toward people who are of a different gender of their own.
+Also referred to as “Straight,” individuals typically feel sexual and romantic attraction toward people who are of a different gender of their own.

 16. HOMOSEXUAL